abhi0395/NonnegMFPy/README.md

          the weight (V), the mask (M), W, H or n_component.
          At the instantiation, the code makes a copy of everything.
          For big jobs with many iterations, this could be a severe bottleneck.
          For now, I think this is a safer way.
+But we can think about making it better!

       -- It has W_only and H_only options.
 If you know H or W, and would like to calculate W or H. You can run, e.g.,